 CHILD USA's Ambassadors are a volunteer corps of individuals delivering a message of empowerment for child victims through legal and policy reform.
-The Ambassadors help promote CHILD USA's mission to end child abuse and neglect through facts and analysis and research.
+The Ambassadors help promote the CHILD USA nonprofit organization's mission to protect children from abuse and neglect through facts, analysis and research.

 Corey Feldman, National Ambassador

 In addition to his impressive background in entertainment, Corey is also a NY Times best-selling author for his 2013 autobiography Coreyography.
 Currently, he is working to turn the bestseller into a Major Motion picture, which will detail and expose the trials and tribulations of growing up as a child in an industry riddled with pedophilia.
 Corey also owns and operates Corey's Angels, a nonprofit organization for abuse protection through which he has been able to help many newcomers achieve success without having to fall prey to the pitfalls of today’s Hollywood.
 Corey also launched a Truth Campaign to expose pedophilia in Hollywood.
 He joins CHILD USA as the National Ambassador and is committed to bring awareness to the campaign for statute of limitation reform for victims of child sexual abuse.

 For more information about Corey's partnership with CHILD USA, click here.